UWA PLUS

 - Online activities

-- Two x one-week face-to-face workshops (2 weeks in total)
+- 1 week in person placement and 1 week face-to-face workshops (2 weeks in total)

 - Academic lead